creativeinterfaceslab/UX-of-XR/Unity UltraLeap Configuration/UltraLeap Hand Tracking.md

 ### Adding XR Rig to the Scene

-1. **Add the XR Rig** by right clicking under sample scene and convert the main camera to XR Rig.
+1. **Add the XR Rig** by right-clicking under the sample scene and converting the main camera to XR Rig.

     ![xr rig](../Images/xr-rig.png)